nens/threedi-docs/source/f_3di_instruments_and_downloads.rst

 .. note::
     Are you running into problems when downloading or updating the software?
-    Please contact our support office (servicedesk@nelen-schuurmans.nl)
+Please consult the 'problem solving' section and if the error and/or solution is not mentioned, please contact our support office (servicedesk@nelen-schuurmans.nl)

 Modeller Interface or QGIS
 ----------------------------